Disane87/spoolman-homeassistant/README.md

 - Locations in Spoolman are created as devices
 - Spools are added to the devices
 - Monitoring of filament consumption (used and remaining length/weight)
+- **Flow rate sensor** to track filament consumption rate (g/h) for each spool
+- **Location select entity** for quick location changes directly from Home Assistant
 - Configurable thresholds for info, warning and critical states.
 This is useful to trigger notifications in HomeAssistant within an automation (see the [automation example](#automation-example))
 - Enable/disabled archived spools
 - Archived spools are grouped into one `Archived` device
 - If a Klipper url is configured, the active spool will have an attribute `klipper_active_spool`
-- Creation of a service `spoolman.patch_spool` to enable you to change values of a spool from automations
+- Creation of services `spoolman.patch_spool` and `spoolman.use_spool_filament` to enable you to change values of a spool from automations
+- Automatic device area assignment without overwriting user-defined areas

 > [!NOTE]
 > If one of the threshold is exceeded the integration fires an event.
 The event is named `spoolman_spool_threshold_exceeded`.
 Currently there are three thresholds defined: `info`, `warning` and `critical`.